 The challenge for getting doctors to take another look at dietary control of acid reflux received a recent setback when the American Medical Association’s Continuing Medical Education (CME) program for doctors and gastroenterologists published a report that they no longer support any type of dietary intervention for treating GERD, stating: “Routine global elimination of food that can trigger reflux is not recommended in the treatment of GERD.”

 Unfortunately, the report ignores new research that I cover in my book indicating that fermentable carbohydrates are driving acid reflux, and limiting these in your diet can eliminate or dramatically reduce your acid reflux and LPR symptoms.
 The approach also covers pro-absorption behaviors and identifying and addressing other underlying causes that are specific to individuals, in other words a functional medicine approach.
 The benefits of the Fast Tract Diet include:

 - Addressing the underlying cause(s) of acid reflux and LPR

 - A healthy approach that rates hundreds of foods using a point system (Fermentation Potential – FP) that essentially measures symptom potential of each food

 - Avoiding the numerous side effects and health risks associated with PPIs and H2 blockers

-For questions, support and discussion, join the community of Fast Tract Dieter on Facebook.
+For questions, support and discussion, join the community of Fast Tract Dieters on Facebook.